Driving on Menorca

 Menorca Holiday Tips

-The island is small and returning a car with an empty fuel tank is not as easy as it sounds -check carefully with hire company on their current fuel returns policy.
+Automatic cars are much less common — book early if you prefer one.
+Menorca is small and returning a car with an empty fuel tank is not as easy as it sounds -check carefully with hire company on their current fuel returns policy.

 Menorca's Road Network